biomguler/G-WASPiper/README.md

  + It is not a novel package/software, published work.
 I will try to answer/fix any question/bug, but it would be regulary basic.

 ### How frequently it will updated?
 + The pipelines will backed-up for each major update.
+So, anyone can access previous versions.
 + Update doesn`t mean changing everything or every pipeline, it usually will be adding more method/script.
 + The major updates/adding features will be recorded <a href= "https://github.com/biomguler/G-WASPiper/wiki">[wiki page.](#)
-+ Frequency of the updates will be related request/issue number.
++ Frequency of the updates will be related request/issue number and personal time.

 ### License for G-WASPiper and other Softwares

-`G-WASPiper` is distributed under [an MIT license](https://github.com/biomguler/G-WASPiper/blob/main/LICENSE).
++ `G-WASPiper` is distributed under [an MIT license](https://github.com/biomguler/G-WASPiper/blob/main/LICENSE).
 So, it means you can do nearly everything with this pipelines.
-<p>But, please cite the orginal works/software when you use any pipeline depents on the software/package below. </p>
++ But, please cite the ***orginal*** works/software when you use any pipeline depents on the software/package below.
++ If you used `G-WASPiper` in your works please look `How to cite` section below.

 | Software | Link                   | PMID                                    |
 |----------|------------------------|-------------------------------------------------|